George H.W. Bush calls Trump a 'blowhard' in new book: 'I don't like him'

 In the book, titled “The Last Republicans,” the 41st president also revealed that he voted for Trump’s Democrat rival Clinton in the 2016 White House race.

-The new book, by author Mark K. Undegrove, consists mostly of interviews about look back at the Republican Party over the past few decades and explores the connection between the elder Bush and his son, former President George W. Bush.
+The new book, by author Mark K. Undegrove, consists mostly of interviews looking back at the Republican Party over the past few decades and explores the connection between the elder Bush and his son, former President George W. Bush.

 The younger Bush told Undegrove that he voted for “none of the above.”